bergeramit/AdvanceOSFinalProject/README.md

 ## Was the eBPF filter faster?

+Measured the diff in time from the: "Started Session" log to the last "Hanlded!"

+On 2000 packets send on loopback (half should be filtered out):

+With eBPF filter: approx time is 44.5 seconds

+Without eBPF filter: approx time is 45.3 seconds

+### Possible Explanations

 Unfourtunatly, results were inconclusive regarding the benefit of using eBPF.
 This can come from the fact that the current eBPF rule is very simple and does not save alot of cycles in the process.

-On 2000 packets send on loopback (half should be filtered out):

-With eBPF filter: approx time is 43 seconds

-Without eBPF filter: approx time is 45 seconds
+In addition, the need to log/ time from within the system (was done for simplictic reasons) might effect the processing time, since printing is a very intensive functionality.

 # Retrospective